 This content is outdated and is no longer being maintained.
 It is provided as a courtesy for individuals who are still using these technologies.

 Retired: November 2011

 To make the best use of the models in the Service Factory, you should know something about how they were chosen and what design principles were applied as they were being built.
-The scope of each of the models chosen was defined and designed to optimize reuse.
+The scope of each of the models chosen was defined to optimize reuse in the design.
 This point will be further explained in the following sections.

-While not all services are built the same way, you almost always start with whatever artifacts you already have.
-For example, you might already have some XSD files that define the messages, you might know what behaviors the services must support, or you might begin with the data the services will send and receive.
+Also, not all services are built the same way, but you almost always start with whatever artifacts you already have.
+For example, you may already have some XSD files that define the messages, you may know what behaviors the services must support, or you may begin with the data the services will send and receive.
 The Service Factory models support starting with what you currently have.

 Data Contract Model

 By using the Service Contract Model, you can model single services and the elements that make up that service: service contracts, operations, and messages.
 Multiple services can exist on a single design surface, but the interaction between those services cannot be modeled without changing and rebuilding the Service Factory source.